You are here

 A portfolio of work for this prize consists of writing from the student’s First Year Writing course that demonstrates development across drafts of a research-based writing project, as well as critical reflection about the writing process itself.
 The student should include the following items in digital format:

-- 2 drafts of a research-based paper (a preliminary draft and the final draft) that integrates multiple sources to support a clear claim.
+- At least 2 drafts of a research-based paper (minimally a preliminary draft and the final draft) that integrate multiple sources to support a clear claim.
 The final draft should display correct and consistent citation of sources in an accepted publishing format (MLA, APA, or Chicago).

-- 1-2 page reflection essay describing what he or she has done in the paper and what has been changed in the final draft because of and based on the feedback/revision cycle.
+- A Personal Reflection letter describing the process of research and revision for this paper.
+Include what has been changed in the final draft because of and based on the feedback/revision cycle.

 Who can Submit?

-- Students may self-nominate by submitting materials for consideration by emailing a digital (zip file) portfolio of written work to the First Year Writing Program Director, Dianna Winslow (email@example.com).
+- Students may self-nominate by submitting materials for consideration by emailing a digital (zip file) portfolio of written work to the coordinator of the McKenzie Prize Paulette Swartzfager firstname.lastname@example.org.

 - All submitters should review the guidelines for the reflection cover letter (described below).
 Faculty may provide guidance to the students for the reflection letter.